|Other Names||Kallikrein-10, 3421-, Normal epithelial cell-specific 1, Protease serine-like 1, KLK10, NES1, PRSSL1|

 |Function||Has a tumor-suppressor role for NES1 in breast and prostate cancer.|

 firstname.lastname@example.org, and receive a free "I Love Antibodies" mug.

 Provided below are standard protocols that you may find useful for product applications.

 Kallikreins are a subgroup of serine proteases having diverse physiological functions.
 Growing evidence suggests that many kallikreins are implicated in carcinogenesis and some have potential as novel cancer and other disease biomarkers.
-KLK10 is secreted and may play a role in suppression of tumorigenesis in breast and prostate cancers.
+The gene for KLK10 is one of the fifteen kallikrein subfamily members located in a cluster on chromosome 19.
+Its encoded protein is secreted and may play a role in suppression of tumorigenesis in breast and prostate cancers.